Sample: Fizzleburn — The Accidental Genius of Atheron

 They met him halfway and in the tangle of hugs and tears and what did it say and let me see the kettle hummed happily to itself and chose, for once, not to boil over.

 That night the house of Geargrin Hollow did not sleep.
-Not because of fireworks—Blizzit, under the new rule of priestly zeal, refrained from any celebratory chemistry—but because packing for the Arcanum proved to be both an engineering challenge and an act of faith.
-He laid out tools and tucked in books and, at his mother’s insistence, included at least one extra pair of socks cut to fit inside his work boots.
-His father contributed a small flask of fortifying cordial and, without ceremony, slipped a worn pocket watch into Blizzit’s palm.
+Not because of fireworks because Blizzit, under the new rule of priestly zeal, refrained from any celebratory chemistry.
+His father, without ceremony, slipped a worn pocket watch into Blizzit’s palm.

 “It runs a little fast,” his father said.
 “So you’ll always be almost on time.”

-Blizzit held the watch like a new planet.
+Blizzit held the watch like a it were an ancient artifact.
 “Thank you.”

 And when he reached them, he would try not to make them interesting.
 He would try very hard.